corydm92/lerna-test/README.md

 ```

 - Now before we do any more work, lets add a .gitignore file and tell git to ignore the lib directory.
+  !!!
+THIS IS EASILY FORGETABLE, PLEASE ADD THE GITIGNORE. !!!

 - Next, we add our component.
 Lets add a button.